SmartFarmingPeren/SFP-Simulatie/README.md

 ```
 source /opt/ros/noetic/setup.bash
 ```
-If you want the environment to be automatically set during login use:
+If you want the environment to be automaticcally set up use:
 ```
 echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc
 source ~/.bashrc